Xeanos7913/Vensor/README.md

 - MUCH MORE SAFETY IS NEEDED. because currently. if you're not careful about your tensor's shapes, there's a high probability that it'll actually just crash your GPU.
 - Model weight import/export functionality.
 (There's very limited model weight import/export currently.)
 - PyTorch model compatibility.
-- Enhanced compute graph representation (currently working on building a robust autograd engine)
 - Additional optimizers and layers.
-- Improved random number generation.
-(Basically need to implement torch.randn({shape}))

 ## Notes
 The project is under active development.
 Current implementation focuses on core functionality and shader kernel implementations.
-The autograd engine is under heavy development.
 I'd not recommend actually using this library for anything serious right now.
-It's no more than some learning material as it is now.
+Treat it like learning material.